hmchen47/DataScience/Notes/p01-Bayesian.md

     </div>

   + _Comments_:
-    + "meta-analysis of early thrombolytic therapy and estimated OR = 0.83 (95% interval (0.70, 0.98)), far less impressive than the GREAT results and reasonably in line w/ the posterior distribution in Fig. 6" -- J. Morrison, et.al., 'Mortality and prehospital thrombolysis for acute myocardial infarction – a meta-analysis', 2000
+    + "meta-analysis of early thrombolytic therapy and estimated OR = 0.83 (95% interval (0.70, 0.98)), far less impressive than the GREAT results and reasonably in line w/ the posterior distribution in Fig. 6" -- J. Morrison, et al., 'Mortality and prehospital thrombolysis for acute myocardial infarction – a meta-analysis', 2000
     + not over-interpreted and two points should keep in mind
       + including some trials that contributed to the prior used by the expert  and good reason why the posterior (interpreted as a type of subjective meta-analysis) and the formal meta-analysis should correspond
       + primary outcome measure is in-hospital mortality, for which GREAT showed a non-significant (but still substantial) benefit of 11/163 vs. 17/148, with an estimated OR of 0.57